-It’s no secret that tech stocks have faced a decline over the past couple of years.
-While some investors see this as a deterrent, others see it as an opportunity to capitalize on.
+It’s no secret that tech stocks faced a decline last year.
+While some investors have seen this as a deterrent, others say the rise over the last six months indicates an opportunity to capitalize on.
 Whether you’re new to tech investing or looking to get back into it, here’s what you need to know about the best tech stocks to buy.

 What Are the Best Tech Stocks To Buy Now?